-Each learning session includes a facilitator guide, video, resources, and activities to help you explore more fully the unique history, governance structure, and theological commitments of the UCC as well as how the story of this denomination is still unfolding.
-Simply download the facilitator guide for the lessons you’ll teach and use the link provided to view the videos in that session.
+Each learning session includes a facilitator guide, video, resources, and activities to help folks explore the unique history, governance structure, and theological commitments of the UCC.
+You can access all the lessons and resources through this site, as well as download any files you need.

 - The Beginnings of the United Church of Christ: Our Roots in Four Traditions